Wilhelm Rasmussen

 Among his other works are busts of Norwegian architect Magnus Poulsson and of Norwegian poet Olav Aukrust at the National Gallery of Norway.

 Between 1920 and 1922, he designed twelve caryatid in Larvikite for installation at the Tønsberg Navigation School (Sjømannsskolen i Tønsberg).
 The award-winning building now houses the Haugar Vestfold Art Museum (Haugar Vestfold Kunstmuseum) at Tønsberg in Vestfold.

 Membership of political party

 He became a member of Nasjonal Samling in 1933, and "was an active member of the party".
+He designed the Nasjonal Samling monument in Stiklestad.